Mikhail Pletnev

 Frequently Asked Questions

-Some of Mikhail Pletnev's most popular songs include Chopin: Nocturne No. 20 in C-Sharp Minor, Op.
+Mikhail Pletnev's most streamed songs include Chopin: Nocturne No. 20 in C-Sharp Minor, Op.
 Posth., Scriabin: 24 Preludes, Op.
 11: No. 21 in B-Flat Major, The Nutcracker, Op.
 71, TH 14, Act II: No. 14c, Var.
 II.
 Dance of the Sugar-Plum Fairy.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.